 the Member Register will see the Consultant section and at least understand

-That said, as a result of membership, our members have had opportunities to present for SKY TV, have regular presenting work on ITV garden features, be paid to provide gardening tools as props for a film production and been invited to be a guest panelist on county radio gardening segments to name just a few.
+As a result of membership, our members have had opportunities to present for SKY TV, have regular presenting work on ITV garden features, be paid to provide gardening tools as props for a film production and been invited to be a guest panelist on county radio gardening segments and paid exhibition experts to name just a few.
 These opportunities are not common but can lead to other similar work and useful contacts.
 Consultant members will be given priority for this type of enquiry as we will know they are actively looking for this kind of work.